Reclaim Democracy!

 The most powerful suppression of speech is accomplished through implied threat and voluntary compliance, not punishment.

-The writer, Jeff Milchen (@JMilchen), is a political consultant who founded Reclaim Democracy! and the American Independent Business Alliance.
+Jeff Milchen (@JMilchen) founded Reclaim Democracy! and the American Independent Business Alliance.

 Filed Under: Activism, Civil Rights and Liberties, Education & Critical Thinking Curriculum Tagged With: free speech, trump